 The Everfit electric treadmill is all about keeping things easy – no assembly, no fuss, just walking or running whenever you feel like it.
 Set your pace with the remote, let the shock-absorbing belt do its thing and enjoy a smooth, comfortable session.

-“Very good, works well and is sturdy,” wrote a happy Myer reviewer.
+“Very good, works well and is sturdy,” wrote a happy reviewer on the Myer site.
 “Excellent for power walking and takes up minimal space.”

-Another reviewer posted: “Great quality for price.
+Another shared: “Great quality for price.
 Exactly what we needed without the bulk of a full treadmill.”

 Colour: Black